 I am a coterminal M.S. student in Computer Science at Stanford University and a native of Pittsburgh, Pennsylvania.

-I am currently doing research for the Stanford Intelligent and Interactive Autonomous Systems Group and am grateful to be advised by Sidd Karamcheti and Prof. Dorsa Sadigh.
+I am currently doing research for the Stanford Intelligent and Interactive Autonomous Systems Group and am grateful to be advised by Prof. Dorsa Sadigh and Sidd Karamcheti.
 My interests include interactive systems, grounded language understanding, and reinforcement learning.

-Last summer, I interned at Facebook Messenger, working on using public conversational data to improve models of user-to-business communication.
+Last summer, I interned at Facebook Messenger, improving models of user-to-business communication using public conversational data.
 I have also interned at Telling.ai, a startup spun off from Carnegie Mellon's Language Technologies Institute that gleans biometric information from voice samples.
-Currently, they are using these signals to predict chronic lung disease and respiratory infections.
+These signals can help predict chronic lung disease and respiratory infections.

 At Stanford, I was President of Stanford Speakers Bureau, managing high-profile speaker events and shows for the university and surrounding community.
 I also have thirteen years of training in piano.
-My musical inclinations prompted me to lead Stanford MELODY, a volunteer organization that provides free piano tutoring to children from underprivileged backgrounds.
+I led Stanford MELODY, a volunteer organization that provides free piano tutoring to children from underprivileged backgrounds.

 I have always believed strongly in environmental sustainability.
 In 2014, I was featured in Science for my project which showed that switching typefaces can save a significant amount of ink and toner.